 sharp when you have – 16 letters

 not done any work – 14 letters

-In the first example, the words are not adequately arranged that created unwanted empty spaces in the middle.
+In the first example, the words are not adequately arranged, which creates unwanted empty spaces in the middle.

-With watercolors and gouache, you can create many colors by mixing and can make color gradients also by dilution depending on the Theme.
+With watercolors and gouache, you can create many colors by mixing and making color gradients by dilution, depending on the theme.